dceoy/jader-phv-adhoc/main.md

 ------------

 Incretin is a group of hormones stimulating insulin secretion and several hypoglycemic drugs based on this mechanism have been developed during the last decade.
-There are two types of incretin-based drugs, Glucagon-like peptide 1 (GLP-1) agonists and dipeptidyl peptidase 4 (DPP-4) inhibitors.
+There are two types of incretin-based drugs, dipeptidyl peptidase 4 (DPP-4) inhibitors and glucagon-like peptide 1 (GLP-1) agonists.

-GLP-1 agonists demonstrate an efficacy comparable to insulin treatment and appear to do so with significant effects to promote weight loss with minimal hypoglycemia.
+GLP-1 agonists demonstrate an efficacy comparable to insulin treatment and appear to do so with significant effects to promote weight loss with minimal hypoglycemia. <sup>1</sup>

 In addition, there are significant data with dipeptidyl peptidase 4 (DPP-4) inhibitors showing efficacy comparable to sulfonylureas but with weight neutral effects and reduced risk for hypoglycemia.

     <-  advantages of incretin-based drugs

 These drugs have many advantages, however
+Adverse Event (AE)
 Adverse Drug Event (ADE)

     <-  feared ADE